gidavies/DevOpsLab/README.md

 - An Azure subscription (your own or a free trial)
 - Visual Studio 2017 installed (optional)

+>VSTS supports any app and doesn't require the use of Visual Studio, .NET or other Microsoft languages.
+At the bottom of this page there are links to labs that work through implementing DevOps with Node, Java, Eclipse, IntelliJ and Docker.

 1. Follow [these instructions (overview section)](http://almvm.azurewebsites.net/labs/vsts/) to set the above up.
 2. Use the [VSTS Demo Generator](http://almvm.azurewebsites.net/labs/vsts/VSTSDemoGenerator/) to create a VSTS project using the My Health Clinic template.
 Call the project My Health Clinic or something similar.